FarahMint/otoo-challenge/README.md

 ## 🧐 What user can do?
- user can filter according to

  1. User can search for the top 100 song
  2. User can see see more information about a selected Album
  3. User can change the main color scheme of the web app from night mode to day mode